fbaldux/Ising-Melting-dis/README.md

 - It loads the non-zero entries of the adjacency matrix from the biggest Hamiltonian/clean_N#.txt file.
 - It loads the diagonal entries of the Hamiltonian matrix from the files Hamiltonian/rand...
 - It builds the sparse Hamiltonian from the entries, and converts it to a full matrix.
+- It saves to Results/spec_{...} the
+    - eigenvalues
+    - IPR
+    - Kullback-Leibler divergence of neighbouring eigenstates
+    - participation entropy of the eigenstates (in the graph basis)
+- It saves to Results/magDiff_{...} the magnetization difference of neighbouring eigenstates, for each site of the 2d Ising model.
-- It saves to file the eigenvalues and IPRs (or the eigenvectors, but it takes a lot of space).
+- It optionally saves the eigenvectors, but it takes a HUGE amount of space.

 ---